plantdna/htp/README.md

 ## Group analysis

-When the analyzed data is available, use BCPlot to drawing images to visualize background information on the backcross population
+When the analyzed data is available, use BCPlot to drawing images to visualize background information on the backcross group

 ---